Deliveries to hospitals and medical centers are unavailable for all products.

 • Choose the Right Flowers: Not all flowers press well.
 Stick to flowers with flat faces and minimal moisture content.

-• Avoid Sunlight: Keep your pressing setup away from direct sunlight that can cause colours to fade.
+• Avoid Sunlight: Keep your pressing setup away from direct sunlight, which can cause colours to fade.

 • Use Fresh Flowers: The fresher the flower, the better it will press.
 Avoid using flowers that are already wilting.